AdaCore/aws/docs/source/high_level_services.rst

 accessible anymore.

 Sometimes you want to reference, in a Web page, a resource that is built in memory by the server.
-This resource can be requested by the client (by clicking on the corresponding link) or not, in both cases the page must be released after a certain amount of time to free the associated memory.
+This resource may or may not be requested by the client (by clicking on the corresponding link), in either case the page must be released after a certain amount of time to free the associated memory.

-This is exactly what the transient pages high level service do automatically.
-Each transient page must be registered into the service, a specific routine named `Get_URI` can be used to create a unique `URI` on this server. see :ref:`AWS.Services.Transient_Pages`.
+This is exactly what the transient pages high level service does automatically.
+Each transient page must be registered into the service, then a specific routine named `Get_URI` can be used to create a unique `URI` on this server. see :ref:`AWS.Services.Transient_Pages`.

-A transient pages dispatcher can be used to build a transient pages aware server. see :ref:`Transient_pages_dispatcher`.
+A transient pages dispatcher can be used to build a server supporting transient pages. see :ref:`Transient_pages_dispatcher`.

 .. _Split_pages: